bugfender/rn-bugfender/README.md

 More info can be found in the [official docs](https://facebook.github.io/react-native/docs/getting-started.html)

-Before moving to the next point compile your project and ensure you can execute the project as expected.
-In this way we can discard future bugs from the Bugfender SDK.
+Before moving to the next point, compile your project and ensure you can execute the project so we can discard future bugs from the Bugfender SDK.

 ## Adding Bugfender to your project